epfl-ada/ada-2022-project-teamrefuge2000/README.md

 | December 3. - December 11.  | Step 4 & 5 : studying the characteristics of each gender through the words associated with them          | Step 4 & 5 : studying the characteristics of each gender through the words associated with them       | Step 4 & 5 : studying the characteristics of each gender through the words associated with them | Steps 2 and 3: investigation on gender parity features and the evolution of movie genres characteristics |
 | December 12. - December 20. | Redaction of datastory, Visualisation using external softwares and websites                              | Step 8 : building the website       | Step 8 : building the website                                                                   | Redaction of datastory, Visualisation using external softwares and websites                              |

-We also decided to work in pair / in a circle format to review each other’s parts at each step: …
+We also decided to work in pair to review each other’s parts at each step.
+Therefore,

-### Questions for TAs

-...